cirry/Weread-Jetbrains-Plugin/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-A WeChat Reading plugin supporting IDEA.
+A WeChat Reading plugin support IDEA.

 Full WeChat Reading functionality is available, allowing navigation using the arrow keys for reading.
 Please adjust the window to a suitable size before use.
 <!-- Plugin description end -->